Lexicon

 via Carlota Perez

-An input whose cost structure shifts dramatically, enabling redesign of entire systems around its availability.
-Cost falls rapidly, supply appears unbounded at new price, applies across sectors, reshapes organizational forms.
-Historical: cotton/water power, coal/steam, steel/electricity, oil/mass production, chips/software.
+When a cost structure shifts dramatically, entire systems redesign around the new availability.
+That is a key input.
+Cost falls rapidly, supply appears unbounded at the new price, applies across sectors, reshapes organizational forms.
+Historical examples: cotton and water power, coal and steam, steel and electricity, oil and mass production, chips and software.

 Keyless Joins (A23)